slcs-jsc/jurassic/docs/manual/installation.md

 Typical configuration options include:

-- Selection of the C compiler and any optional external toolchains
+- Selection of the compiler preset via `COMPILER`
+- Selection of the MPI wrapper via `MPICC` when building with `MPI=1`
 - Compiler optimization and debugging flags
 - Enabling or disabling MPI support (retrieval only)
 - Enabling OpenMP parallelization
+- Enabling optional GPU/OpenACC builds via `GPU=1`

 On HPC systems, it is recommended to load the appropriate compiler and MPI modules before configuring the build.